How knowledge is connected to spiritual awakening

 ‘Actions are but by intention.’[Bukhari]

-We should remember Allah before we take any form of action in order to gain the reward from Allah, be that studying for Shari’ah based knowledge or discovered knowledge or in our field of work.
+We should remember Allah Almighty before we take any form of action in order to gain the reward from Him, be that studying for Shari’ah based knowledge or discovered knowledge or in our field of work.
 And for that reason, we have in our traditions a supplication for every worthy action in order to remind ourselves of our intention and awaking our consciousness before acting.
-All our actions should be for the sake of Allah and therefore, we need to review our intention on a continuous basis.
+All our actions should be for the sake of Allah Almighty and therefore, we need to review our intention on a continuous basis.

 A hadith found in the collection of Imam Bukhari records that Prophet Isa (peace be on him) said: